 Liquid Oxygen Therapy

-What is Medical Liquid Oxygen?
+What Is Medical Liquid Oxygen?

 To make medical liquid oxygen, the gas form of oxygen must be cooled to at least -297 degrees Fahrenheit or -183 degrees centigrade.
 At this low temperature, oxygen remains in a liquid form.
 In its liquid state, oxygen takes up less space and can be stored at much lower pressures than when in a gaseous state.
 This means more oxygen can be carried in a portable liquid unit, and the portable container is much lighter in weight and smaller in size than an oxygen gas cylinder.
 As the temperature for liquid oxygen rises, oxygen gas is produced and used for medical therapy.
 One liter of liquid oxygen offers approximately 860 liters of gaseous oxygen.
 A small amount of liquid oxygen may supply an oxygen therapy patient with a full day of service away from home.
-Medical liquid oxygen is stored under low pressure and is therefore safer than oxygen cylinders which are under high pressure.
+Medical liquid oxygen is stored under low pressure and is, therefore, safer than oxygen cylinders, which are under high pressure.

 Liquid oxygen has recently moved from hospital settings to use in homes.
 More recently, liquid oxygen has become available in lightweight portable units that can be used almost anywhere.
 These recent changes have allowed more people to use liquid oxygen as their primary source of oxygen therapy.

-What is Liquid Oxygen Therapy?
+What Is Liquid Oxygen Therapy?

 Liquid oxygen therapy is the medical process of providing additional oxygen to a patient who can not get enough oxygen on their own.
 Conditions such as asthma, cystic fibrosis, dysphasia, COPD, heart failure, lung disease, and pneumonia can be treated by liquid oxygen therapy.
 Doctors prescribing liquid oxygen usually do so for patients who live active lifestyles.
-The small size, low weight and long duration of liquid oxygen supports active patients better than most other oxygen alternatives.
+The small size, low weight, and long duration of liquid oxygen support active patients better than most other oxygen alternatives.

 The Two Major Components of Liquid Oxygen Therapy